jonreal/openWearable/README.md

 -----------------------------------------------------------------------
 ```

 To start a trial press 'f' then 'enter'.
-The use will be promtped to enter the trial name (e.g., gas-subject1):
+The user will be promtped to enter the trial name (e.g., gas-subject1):

 ```
     		Enter trial name: gas-subject1